Skip to content

 Sliding scale

-Full list from SAMHSA: Federal, or any government funding for substance use treatment programs; IHS/Tribal/Urban (ITU) funds; Private health insurance; Cash or self-payment; State-financed health insurance plan other than Medicaid
+Full payment list from SAMHSA: Federal, or any government funding for substance use treatment programs; IHS/Tribal/Urban (ITU) funds; Private health insurance; Cash or self-payment; State-financed health insurance plan other than Medicaid

 Contact & Location